 Red wine may have the health benefits, but white wines tend to be slightly lower in calories.
-Light whites such as Riesling and pinot grigio have fewer calories than those with higher alcohol content such as Chardonnay and sauvignon blanc.
+Light whites, such as Riesling and Pinot Grigio, have fewer calories than those with higher alcohol content, such as Chardonnay and Sauvignon Blanc.

-3. Basic Bloody Mary with fresh tomato juice.
+Basic Bloody Mary with Fresh Tomato Juice

 The problem with these—though made with healthy tomato juice—is that pre-made mixes are typically packed with salt and additives.
-Try ditching the pre-bottled stuff and use no sugar-added, low-sodiumtomato juice instead.
-From there, add in your fixings like one shot of vodka, a squeeze lemon, a teaspoon of horseradish, and a nice big celery stalk.
+Try ditching the pre-bottled stuff and use no sugar-added, low-sodium tomato juice instead.
+From there, add in your fixings, like one shot of vodka, a squeeze lemon, a teaspoon of horseradish, and a nice, big celery stalk.

-5. White sangria without sugary extras.
+5. White sangria without sugary extras

 Sangria is wine-based, but it’s also packed with sugar, brandy and, often, ginger ale.
 To cut major calories, use white wine, tons of chopped fruit (we like apples, strawberries, pears, and peaches) and seltzer.
 You won’t miss the sweet stuff at all.

 This lemonade-like cocktail is typically mixed with gin, sugar, lemon juice, and club soda.
-To lighten it up, use a shot of gin, fresh-squeezed lemon juice, and top with seltzer.
+To lighten it up, use 1 shot of gin, fresh-squeezed lemon juice, and top with seltzer.
 No penalties if you don’t have a Collins glass.

-7. Light White Russian.
+Light White Russian

 This creamy dessert drink is packed with fat and calories, but it’s possible to still get the taste using lighter ingredients.
-Instead of heavy cream or half and half, combine chilled coffee with skim milk.
+Instead of heavy cream or half-and-half, combine chilled coffee with skim milk.
 From there, add a shot of vodka and lots of ice.
 Yum!